julienlabat/colormaker/README.md

 ColorMaker random functions default to p5.js random, if you're not using p5, you need to provide a replacement PRNG.
 Using ColorMaker without p5.js also allows you to use P3 color space
 - Instantiate with presets and PRNG function eg.: `new ColorMaker({}, () => Math.radom())`
 - Generate a new palette with the `newPalette(n)` method, where `n` is an integer number of colors.
 The class stores colors in a `palette` array in LCH format : `{ l: 100, c: 131, h: 360 }`
-- Pass colors to Context with lch notation : `lch(100 100 360deg / 1)`
+- To pass colors to Context with CSS LCH notation, use the `lchString()` method

 Example:
 ```js